 Students learn to apply the behavioral sciences to management issues through integration of conceptual and experiential approaches to self-awareness, perception, communication, motivation, productivity, group behavior processes, leadership, organizational change, diversity, ethical issues, career planning, and the management of personal and organizational stress.
 Development of oral and written communication skills is stressed in this course.
-In addition to regular class sessions, a required personal and leadership development workshop, BSCI 650, assists students in attaining an accurate understanding of their patterns of communicating and relating to others.
+In addition to regular class sessions, the required Personal and Leadership Development Workshop, BSCI 650, assists students in attaining an accurate understanding of their patterns of communicating and relating to others.
 Students must complete the workshop in order to continue in this course.